uviclibraries/death-by-powerpoint/slides-images.md

    - Conclusions & call back initial story

 ## Find or Create Images
-that help convey the message you want to communicate for each key point or topic using freely licensable tools like:
+To help you convey the message you want to communicate for each key point or topic, you can use charts and images you've created, and/or use these tools to find license-free imagery:
    - [Pexels](https://www.pexels.com/){:target="_blank"}
    - [Unsplash](https://unsplash.com/){:target="_blank"}
    - [CoPilot Image designer](https://copilot.microsoft.com/){:target="_blank"} (which is based on ChatGPT) for an AI-generated image